NeilMatthewLua/ccapdev_zarap/README.md

 ![alt text][2.16]

 12. The user can edit his/her reviews there, as well as delete them
-    - User’s points and dining history will be adjusted accordingly
+    * User’s points and dining history will be adjusted accordingly

 13. Go to ‘My Profile’
 14. Edit your profile by clicking ‘Edit Profile’

 ![alt text][2.17]

 15. Update whichever details you need, except for your email.
-Once you are satisfied with your updated details, simply re-type in your password and hit submit.
+Once you are satisfied with your updated details, simply re*type in your password and hit submit.

 ![alt text][2.18]